-How is a House Divided in a Divorce?
+How a House is Going to Be Divided in a Divorce?

 The easiest way to divide assets in a divorce is to split them in half.
 Wife gets half the money in the bank and Husband gets the other half.
 Wife gets her car and Husband gets his.
 When it comes to the house things can get a little complex.
 Obviously a house cannot be split in half like a bank account.
 The options are to sell the house or for one spouse to “buy out” the other spouse’s interest in the house.
 But who gets what share of the sales proceeds?
 What is a fair buyout offer?
 The answers to these questions require a sound knowledge of the law in California pertaining to the division of community property.
 This article will address the division of a house in a divorce when that house is not considered to be 100% community with the equity in the house belonging to each spouse equally.